 The Hartke HD150 Bass Combo is the final amp on our list of the best bass guitar amps for beginners.
 This amp really offers a pretty great value and will serve any bass player well when getting started.

 The HD150 has an amazingly deep and clean tone so this amp is great no matter what style you pursue and at any volume.
-No complaints here at all.
+We have no complaints about this bass guitar amplifier.

 Need to get your first bass guitar too?
 Click here to see our list of the best electric bass guitars for beginners.